justinraymondpark/snowglobe/README.md

 ```
 Or click the Reload Manifests button in the UI after you add files to `public/`.

+### Persistent uploads (optional)

+You can persist uploads directly to this repo via Netlify Functions.

+Set these environment variables in Netlify:

+- `GITHUB_TOKEN`: a PAT with repo permissions
+- `GITHUB_REPO`: e.g. `justinraymondpark/snowglobe`
+- `GITHUB_BRANCH`: e.g. `main`

+Then in the UI check “Persist uploads to GitHub” before uploading.

 ### Export

 - Use the Export panel: